co-operating-systems/PhD/UseCases/UseCases.md

    foaf:homepage <https://www.credit-agricole.fr/> .
 ```

-Then that plus the  chain of links from kansas to infogreffe constitutes a proof that the Credit-Agricole web site is a `won:BankingWebSite` and hence that the banking app is allowed to access it, and so that the Wallet in the Launcher App can sign requests going to the credit-agricole web site.
+Then that plus the chain of links from Kansas to Infogreffe constitutes a proof that the Credit-Agricole website is a `won:BankingWebSite` and hence that the banking app is allowed to access it, and so that the Wallet in the Launcher App can sign requests going to the credit-agricole web site.

 todo: it would be interesting to express this chain of trust as a set of N3 rules.

 ## Server limitations on clients

-Many use cases for limiting access of clients to servers can be implemented using client side restrictions as shown in the previous section.
-Where possible it is much prefereable that restrictions on apps be placed on the client side and not on the data production side, as it leaves much more freedom for apps to evolve, and reduces the work on the server to keep track of good and bad apps.
+Many use cases for limiting access of clients to servers can be implemented using client-side restrictions as shown in the previous section.
+Where possible it is much preferable that restrictions on apps be placed on the client side and not on the data production side, as it leaves much more freedom for apps to evolve, and reduces the work on the server to keep track of good and bad apps.

-Nevertheless we can imagine that some data providers may want access to be limited to certified apps.
+Nevertheless, we can imagine that some data providers may want access to be limited to certified apps.

 ```Turtle
 @prefix owl: <http://www.w3.org/2002/07/owl#> .